Generative random latent features models and statistics of natural images: Data patterns and distributions of observables

-\emph{Sparse mixing}, Fig.~\ref{fig:fig2} (left), is observed for $\ld\gg 1$, and $\ld\beta_U\ll \ld$ ($\ld\beta_U$ can be $O(1)$, or $\gg1$).
-In this regime, the number of features available is much larger than the number of features that contribute to any given variable.
-For example, in Fig.~\ref{fig:fig2} (left), we chose $\ld=N/3$ and, on average, there are $\ld\beta_U=3$ features per variable.
-From the dendrogram, Fig.~\ref{fig:fig2}(b), we see that there are no clear clusters of more than two variables.
+\emph{Sparse mixing}, Fig.~\ref{fig:fig3}, is observed for $\ld\gg 1$, and $\ld\beta_U\ll \ld$ ($\ld\beta_U$ can be $O(1)$, or $\gg1$).
+In this regime, the number of features available is much larger than the number of features that contribute to any given sample.
+In Fig.~\ref{fig:fig3}(b), we show the distribution of elements of the simulated mixing matrix (blue) and an analytic curve (red) given by Eq.~(\ref{eq:mixing_matrix_distribution}).
+The plot shows a large number of small entry values and a small number of large entries, as expected for sparse mixing.
+For example, in Fig.~\ref{fig:fig3}, we chose $\ld=N/3$ and, on average, there are $\ld\beta_U=3$ features per sample.
+In Fig.~\ref{fig:fig3}(c) we show the distribution of data matrix entries.
+From the dendrogram, Fig.~\ref{fig:fig3}(d), we see that there are no clear clusters of more than two samples.